abdohelmy/D-3Former/README.md

 Our code is built upon [AANet](https://github.com/yaoyao-liu/class-incremental-learning/tree/main/adaptive-aggregation-networks).
 We would like to thank the authors for their implementation.

 ## Contact
-Please feel free to create an issue here or contact us at abdelrahman.mohamed@mbzuai.ac.ae or rushali.grandhe@mbzuai.ac.ae
+Please feel free to create an issue here or contact us at abdelrahman.mohamed@mbzuai.ac.ae, rushali.grandhe@mbzuai.ac.ae